Raemy92/ffhs_blk_voting_system/README.md

    5. click on "add network" -> manual
       1. name: choose something
       2. RPC-URL: http://127.0.0.1:7545
-      3. Chain ID: enter something, it will tell you the correct ID to enter
+      3. Chain ID: 1337
       4. Currency symbol: ETH
    6. You should now see your first Account with the same amount of ETH as in Ganache.
 3. git clone this project
+4. Open Ganache, Go to Settings->Workspace and click on Add Project.
+Import the truffle-config.js, save and restart the network.
+5. In ganache, go to Contracts and look if the Vote Contract is deployed.
+If this is not the case, fist do the Install section and after that, run the commands in the Troubleshoot section.
-4. Install Node (https://nodejs.org/en/) and npm if not already installed on your computer
+6. Install Node (https://nodejs.org/en/) and npm if not already installed on your computer

 ## Installation
 This project runs on Node version 16.
 Use Node Version Manager (https://github.com/nvm-sh/nvm) to change the version